Hamilton's Harnack inequality and the $W$-entropy formula on complete Riemannian manifolds: LSI and lower boundedness of the -entropy

 In \cite{Li11a}, the author proved that $\mu(\tau)$ is always bounded from below on compact Riemannian manifolds $M$ with $\phi\in C^2(M)$.
-In this section, we prove a family of logarithmic Sobolev inequalities (LSI) on complete Riemannian manifolds with $\mu$-bounded geometry condition.
+In this section, we prove a family of logarithmic Sobolev inequalities (LSI) on complete Riemannian manifolds with the uniform volume lower bound condition.
+The lower boundedness of $\mu(\tau)$ is also proved.

 {\bf Proof of Theorem \ref{Thm8a}}.
 Let $v=\sqrt{u}$.
 Then we can rewrite $W_m(u, \tau)$ as follows

 We need to prove, for all $v\in C_0^\infty(M)$ with $\int_M v^2d\mu=1$, we have

 Under the conditions of theorem, by Theorem 2.8 in \cite{Li10}, the following $L^2$-Sobolev inequality holds: there exists a constant $C_1(m, K, \mu_0)>0$, depending only on $m, K, \mu_0$, such that